nizos/nizos.github.io/src/posts/improving-website-speed-with-compression/index.md

 The two most common compression schemes used today are Gzip (`gzip`) and Brotli (`br`).

 Gzip, the older of the two, was released in 1993 during the formative years of the internet.
-It was originally intended to compress files and has been adapted to compress streams.
+It was created to compress files and has since been adapted to compress streams.
 Brotli on the other hand, which was released in 2013 by Google, was designed from the ground up to compress streams making it a preferred scheme for web.

 Both Gzip and Brotli combine variations of the [LZ77](https://en.wikipedia.org/wiki/LZ77_and_LZ78) algorithm and [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding), among others, to provide lossless general-purpose compression.